 Using trains and buses you can enjoy your time without any trubble.

-Walter about 8 years ago
+Walter over 8 years ago

 Hi Victoria, Cinque Terre is a wonderful place, best way to visit it depends on where you are going to land.
 Train and bus are good and cheap solutions, but if you've never been there I would suggest a car with driver service.
 A friend of mine came to Milan 2 months ago and went to Venice with limousine service.
 I called MJ Service for her - www.mjservice.it/en/index.htm - they're very well known, probably best car with driver near Milan Malpensa airport.
 Their drivers speak english and if you're coming with friends you can ask for a group transfer with mini van.